-- All class teachers meet with the senior leadership team and SENCO at regular intervals during the school year to discuss pupils' progress.
+- All class teachers meet with the Head Teacher/English Leader/Assessment Leader/ SENCO/ Assistant Headteacher and the Mathematics Leader at regular intervals during the school year to discuss pupils' progress.
 We look closely at the provisions that have been in place and their effectiveness and impact on the child's learning. - We consider any new concerns and plan appropriately for additional support, provision, resources or advice from outside services as necessary. - SEN Support Plans are written and reviewed for all children on the SEN register as part of this process.